butterfingers7/myWebsite/src/data/about.md

 - I am always in the 'panic-zone', meaning that have this constant urge to try out new things, be it ideas, restaurants or ice cream flavors.

 - I am not scared of taking risks.
-That is what brings me the courage to switch from a promising career, and step into Product Management.
+That is what brings me the courage to switch from an existing promising career in IT, and step into Product Management.

 # What I do for fun